top of page

 Expect the unexpected.
 The awesome thing about East Asian Medicine is that it works on multiple dimensions, which translates into healing on multiple levels, often in unexpected ways.
 In my experience, real and lasting healing is often a nonlinear process that includes, but not limited to, the physical body.

-The knowledge of how acupuncture and traditional herbal medicine works is based on understanding the nuance and complexity of the natural world, and that the ecology of the human body mirrors the complexity of the environment and ecology of the planet.
+The knowledge of how acupuncture and traditional herbal medicine works is based on understanding the nuance and complexity of the natural world----that the ecology of the human body mirrors the complexity of the environment and ecology of the planet.
 In other words, you can put five different plants in the same environment and some will thrive, and others will wither.
 You can make changes in the environmental conditions of those same plants and those changes will be beneficial for certain plants and not for others.
 In people, this is seen in the way that that a single health solution doesn't work for everyone, and sometimes what works well for one person and is beneficial, can worsen a problem, or create additional problems for another.
 East Asian Medicine emphasizes the importance of creating a treatment strategy that is tailored to the individual and integrates an understanding these nuances.
 Thus, the diagnosis and treatment strategy for a problem with sleep can differ greatly depending on the particular individual coming in with that problem.

 My story